 The driving ethos these days is “environmentally friendly” and “sustainability”.
 Environmentally friendly means not destroying what nature has given us — it means developing guidelines which inflict minimal or no harm on the environment: coyotes are part of our natural environment.
 The idea of sustainability resulted from concerns about how humans and our “needs” were altering healthy and balanced ecosystems, which was coming back to haunt all of us.
 It turns out that we don’t need to destroy so much — we don’t need to kill these animals, and we actually should not do so.
 They, in fact, are part of the system and help keep it balanced.
 “The time has come for man to make his peace with nature”.

 How might a co-existence program work, and what are its benefits?
 It’s so easy to discourage these animals from coming around an area.
 Also, it’s better to have “educated” coyotes — coyotes which now live here and already know, or are learning, the ropes of living in a human-shared environment.
 Newcomer coyotes would have to learn the process from scratch.
 When coyotes are killed, their vacated territorial niche is filled quickly by younger and less-wise coyotes — killing them actually encourages additional young and less-wise coyotes to move in and take their place.
 The killing and refilling of the niche becomes never-ending.
-Please consider a plan for coexistence, rather than harming the coyote families that live on the golf course now.

 For more information on coyote behavior, please visit CoyoteYipps.com.
 For more information on our efforts to educate communities and help them set up their own coexistence plans, please visit our new site: CoyoteCoexistence.Com, or contact us at firstname.lastname@example.org.